Adoptions fairs are fun! You get to snuggle dogs, socialize with new friends, clean up pee and hand out paperwork…what’s not to love?

-If you spot a potty accident grab some paper towels, cleaner spray, a poop bag (as needed) and then fresh newspaper and get to it!
+If you spot a potty accident grab some paper towels, cleaner spray, a poop bag (as needed) and then fresh pee pads and get to it!

 A straight adoption is when someone comes in and takes dog home in the same visit.
 We typically only do this for underage puppies( dogs under 6 months) and prefer to send all adult dogs to an adoption trial.
 Occasionally out of town adopters will come to LA to do a straight adoption in one day.

 - Complete an Adoption Application & Get Approved by DWB staff/senior volunteers